 Get Your Students Speaking!
 Intentionally Raising Oral Proficiency in the Language Classroom

-Participants will leave this workshop with practical, easy-to-use strategies that increase the use of the target language in their classrooms.
-Through experiential learning, participants will gain practical tools to add to their toolkits that increase student motivation, time on task and build proficiency.
+Participants will leave this online workshop with practical, easy-to-use strategies that increase the use of the target language in their classrooms.
+Through experiential learning and modeling classroom techniques, participants will gain practical tools to add to their toolkits that increase student motivation, time on task and build proficiency.
 We will discuss the rationale behind each strategy, tool and activity, supported by brain-based research and proven through experience in the secondary LOTE classroom.
 This will be a hands-on workshop with expectations of sharing, learning and gaining from each participant in the room.

 This workshop is open to foreign language instructors of all languages and all levels (K-12 teachers, higher ed faculty and graduate students).